MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 ```

 > [!NOTE]
-> The blank text ("") in the last parameter of **Number.ToText** in the previous sample refers to the invariant culture.
+> The blank text value ("") in the last parameter of [Number.ToText](number-totext.md) in the previous sample refers to the invariant culture.

 [Back to table](#table)